XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 The sidechain has _federators_ who jointly control the door accounts on both networks using [multi-signing](multi-signing.html) so that 80% of federators must approve a transaction.
 In many cases, the federators should also be the trusted validators of the sidechain.

 When a door account receives a transaction on either the sidechain or the mainchain, the federators create a mirror transaction on the other chain.
 (For example, if you send XRP _to_ the mainchain door account, the federators create a transaction on the sidechain to send XRP _from_ the sidechain door account to the intended recipient.)
 The federators sign the transaction and broadcast it to each other.
 Simultaneously, federators also listen for signed transactions from other federators and collect them.

 When 80% of the federators have signed the transaction, they submit it to the sidechain or mainchain as appropriate.
 This way, assets that the mainchain door account holds can be allocated to others on the sidechain, and assets that sidechain door account receives can be sent to others on the mainchain.

-When an asset is issued from the mainchain to the sidechain, that asset is locked up in the door account.
-The asset is only unlocked on the mainchain when a transaction from the sidechain to the main chain is submitted.
 Transactions within the sidechain are not visible to the servers on the sidechain.

 ## Terminology